Housing Tax Credits

 The Low Income Housing Tax Credit Program was designed as an incentive for construction and rehabilitation of housing for low-income households.

 Applications are due annually on the last working day of August at 5:00 p.m.
 Central Time.
-Completed applications must be delivered (via U.S. Postal Service, private mailing service, or hand delivery) to SDHDA by 5:00 p.m.
+Completed applications must be delivered (via U.S. Postal Service, private mailing service, hand delivery, or submitted via SDHDA's on-line submission) to SDHDA by 5:00 p.m.
 Central Time on the applicable due date.
 Applications via facsimile or e-mail will NOT be accepted.
-SDHDA estimates that it will have approximately $2,770,000 available for program funding as follows:

-- pdf HOME-HTC Application* (2.00 MB) *Applicants are no longer allowed to submit utility allowance calculations from their local Public Housing Authority.
+- Applicants are no longer allowed to submit utility allowance calculations from the local Public Housing Authority.
 Applicants may document utility calculations from service providers, use the HUD Utility Schedule Model, or they may utilize the SDHDA Utility Allowance Worksheet to request the utility calculation from SDHDA.
 Please allow ten working days for the calculation of utilities from SDHDA.
-For more information regarding the worksheet or utility calculation, please contact Slade Weller at email@example.com or by calling 605-773-3181
+Request for utility allowance calculations must be received by August 9, 2019.
+For more information regarding the worksheet or utility calculation, please contact Andy Fuhrman at firstname.lastname@example.org or by calling (605) 773-3181.

 Call or e-mail Scott Rounds, Housing Development Officer, with your Housing Tax Credit questions.